HydroModPy/HydroModPy/hydromodpy/solver/boussinesq/README.md

 ## Current Simplification Status

-The package is now clearer than it used to be on three structural points:
+The package is now much clearer than it used to be on the structural points that mattered most:

-- the canonical Dirichlet representation is now `prescribed_head_m_by_cell`;
+- the canonical Dirichlet representation is `prescribed_head_m_by_cell`;
+- the active driver/runtime path solves only through that prescribed-cell representation;
+- Dirichlet supports are resolved once as `ResolvedDirichletSupport` records, then projected either to cells for the solve or to supported edges for diagnostics;
+- edge-based boundary diagnostics are rebuilt explicitly in `boundary_flux_reconstruction.py` instead of leaking into the active solve contract;
 - method selection and engine selection are explicit through `methods/`, `engines/` and `runtime_selection.py`;
 - `BoussinesqState` construction is centralized instead of being repeated in several runtime paths.

-The main readability debt that still remains is no longer conceptual confusion.
-It is now mostly a matter of module size and compatibility layers.
+The main remaining readability debt is no longer semantic confusion around the boundary conditions.
+It is mostly a matter of file size and repeated runtime bookkeeping patterns.

-### What Is Canonical Today
+### Canonical Internal Vocabulary

 These concepts should now be considered the stable internal vocabulary of the
 solver:

 - boundary-prescribed head on cells: `prescribed_head_m_by_cell`;
+- boundary-head support on edges: `boundary_head_m_by_edge`;
+- reconstructed boundary diagnostic: `boundary_edge_flux_m3_s`;
 - physical nonlinear state: `BoussinesqAssembly`;
 - accepted runtime state: `BoussinesqState`;
 - process-to-solver resolution: `BoussinesqSolverContract`;
 - method taxonomy: `formulations/` + `methods/`;
 - execution-engine taxonomy: `engines/`.

-### What Is Still Legacy

-These names still exist mainly for compatibility with historical exports, plots and tests:

-- `imposed_head_m_by_edge`;
-- `imposed_head_edge_flux_m3_s`;
-- `active_imposed_head_bc`.

-They should not drive new design decisions anymore.
-The intended end state is:

-- runtime internals work from prescribed boundary cells;
-- diagnostics reconstruct the boundary exchange they need from the canonical state;
-- legacy `imposed_head_*` remains, if needed, only as a compatibility export adapter.
+### Remaining Structural Debt

+The remaining debt is now mostly organizational:

+- `boussinesq.py`, `assembly.py`, `forcing_resolution.py` and
+  `jacobian_semianalytic.py` are still large files;
+- runtime modules still share more bookkeeping than they share helper code;
+- the low-level assembly/Jacobian layers still accept both the canonical cell-prescribed representation and the optional edge-supported boundary view.

+That last point is no longer a semantic bug.
+It is a conscious low-level design choice used by diagnostics and a small number of focused tests.

 ## Simplification Review

-The full module review points to four meaningful simplification targets.
+The current review points to four meaningful simplification targets.

-### 1. Split Orchestration From Payload Resolution

-`boussinesq.py` is still too large because it does several jobs at once:
+### 1. Keep The Driver As A Coordinator

+The biggest structural split targets are now mostly in place:

-- process-to-array resolution;
+- `forcing_resolution.py` carries process-to-array resolution;
-- steady/transient orchestration;
-- runtime-summary bookkeeping;
-- state export assembly;
+- `driver_state.py` carries accepted-state assembly;
-- legacy compatibility export.

-The next safe split is:

-- `forcing_resolution.py` for recharge, wells and boundary chronicle resolution;
-- `driver_transient.py` for the transient period loop;
-- `driver_steady.py` for the steady solve path;
-- `export_payload.py` for NPZ/JSON compatibility payload generation.
+- `export_payload.py` carries NPZ/export payload generation;
+- `boundary_flux_reconstruction.py` isolates the edge-flux reconstruction
+  used by diagnostics and regression.

-The current file is still acceptable as the top-level entry point, but it should become a coordinator, not the place where every transformation lives.
+`boussinesq.py` remains the top-level entry point, but it should stay a coordinator, not grow back into the place where every transformation lives.
+The next safe rule is therefore simple: any new helper that is not pure orchestration should land outside `boussinesq.py`.

-### 2. Shrink The Assembly/Jacobian Compatibility Surface
+### 2. Keep Boundary Semantics One-Way

-`assembly.py` is now clearer, but it still carries two boundary languages:

-- canonical prescribed boundary cells;
-- legacy imposed boundary edges.

-The long-term simplification target is:

-- keep assembly and Jacobian focused on the canonical prescribed-cell path;
-- isolate legacy imposed-edge conversion at the API boundary;
-- reconstruct edge-based diagnostics only where a real edge quantity is still needed for plotting or regression.

-This is the main remaining conceptual cleanup.
+The driver path is already one-way:

+- resolve supports;
+- project to `prescribed_head_m_by_cell` for the solve;
+- rebuild `boundary_edge_flux_*` only for diagnostics.

+The remaining simplification target is to keep low-level additions aligned with that direction.
+New work should strengthen the canonical prescribed-cell path, not reintroduce a second active boundary language.

 ### 3. Factor Common Runtime Loop Patterns